 “During the winter, we need to switch up our skincare routine just as we would our wardrobe for the change of seasons,” says Shari Marchbein, M.D., a board-certified dermatologist in New York.
 “Our skin is primarily composed of water, so as the temperature and moisture levels drop drastically, external air conditions have very low humidity and there is much less water available for our skin,” adds Ava Shamban, M.D., a board-certified dermatologist in Los Angeles and founder of Skin Five by Ava MD.
 “If the air has low humidity, it will literally suck all of the water out of cells, leading to a dehydrating or shriveling effect,” she adds.
 Combine that with even drier indoor heat and icy winds and skin does not stand a chance.
 “This is specifically key for sensitive skin, and for those with skin conditions such as eczema, psoriasis and super dry skin any time of year.”

-When your usual moisturizer is not cutting it, we asked the experts how to deal.
+When your usual moisturizer is not cutting it, we asked the experts how to deal short of moving to the tropics.

 The number one thing you can do to heal dry, red, winter skin is to opt for a thicker, heavier moisturizing cream over lighter, oil-free formulas, says Marchbein.